kbmajeed/nigeria_covid19/README.md

 ### [5] Acknowledgement
   We would like to thank the Abdulmajeeds for their support and consideration.
-  Appreciation goes to the enitre Uniosun management team for their encouragement.
+  Appreciation goes to the enitre Uniosun community for their encouragement.